Updated — Originally Published August 26, 2012

-Last April, I wrote about maintenance tips for redwood swing sets – and in that article I mentioned I would soon be rebuilding a good part of my set with fresh manufacturer’s redwood along with some new replacement swings.
+Last year, I wrote about maintenance tips for redwood swing sets – and in that article I mentioned I would soon be rebuilding a good part of my set with fresh manufacturer’s redwood along with some new replacement swings and accessories.
 I wanted to take my 11-year-old set and make it look brand new.
 Some of you responded with detailed comments within the thread of that first article while others emailed me directly, and I could see that this is a topic of some interest.
-That being said, I wanted to get additional information posted that might further help with what I believe is probably the key question many of you may be grappling with:
+That being said, I wanted to get additional information posted that might further help with what I believe is probably the key question many of you may be grappling with…

 Should I buy a new redwood swing set or should I buy used set and restore it myself?

-There’s no question – these sets are expensive.
+There’s no question – these sets are crazy expensive.

 And there’s also no question, redwood swing sets need to be maintained.